PatriciaDumitru/Worthpoint-Automated-Tests/README.md

 - -Doverwrite.binaries=true

-### It's not working!!!
+### Troubleshoot

-You have probably got outdated driver binaries, by default they are not overwritten if they already exist to speed things up.
-You have two options:

-- mvn clean verify -Doverwrite.binaries=true
+- Command "mvn" is not recognised by cmd :: Ensure Maven has been added to the PATH variable for the entire system
+- Maven builds but no tests are run :: Ensure at least one test is present in the selected group
+- Tests run but fail all the time :: Try running the test with chrome (default).
+The tests are liable to fail in other browsers
+- Lots of tests fail at "clearCookies" method :: An unexpected alert may be present in one of the tests, causing a stream of failures
-- Delete the selenium_standalone_binaries folder in your resources directory
+- Driver binaries are outdated :: Run "mvn clean verify -Doverwrite.binaries=true" and delete the selenium_standalone_binaries folder in your resources directory